Introduction

 What is Appam?

-Appam is a popular South Indian pancake-like dish, especially in Kerala.
-It’s known for its unique shape, which looks similar to paper sweets, and its delicate flavor.
-Appam is typically made from fermented rice batter and coconut milk, giving it a tangy and slightly sweet taste.
+Appam is a popular South Indian pancake-like dish.
+Especially in Kerala.
+It is known for its interesting texture, which looks like paper desserts, and its fragility.
+Appam is usually made using fermented rice flour and coconut milk.
+Hence it gives a somewhat sweet taste.

 Types of Appam

-While the classic rice and coconut batter is the most common, there are variations of appam that use different ingredients.
-Some popular types of appam recipes include:
+Although plain rice and grated coconut are the most common, there are variations of appam made using different ingredients.
+Some popular types of appam recipes are:

 - Palappam: Made with a thinner batter and often served with coconut milk.